HARPLab/or_parabolicsmoother/src/readme.txt

 doxygen tool by running the command 'doxygen doxygen.conf' in this directory.

-The definitions in Config.h and Math.h may be altered to suit the needs of your project.
+The definitions in Config.h and PSMath.h may be altered to suit the needs of your project.

 ** II.A.
 Basic Smoothing **